mwong3723/Gym-Membership-Application/sprint_2_report.md

 # Sprint 1 Report
 Video Link:
 ## What's New (User Facing)
- * Basic User Interface
+ * Creating Table Schemas for all tables, Created Log Workouts
- * User Registration and Log In
+ * Connecting Trainer UI with database, Created Membership selection
- * Database Setup
+ * Created Admin Dashboard and ability to login as administrator

 ## Work Summary (Developer Facing)
-The primary objective of this sprint is to set up the ground work of our application in order to make the development of features in later sprints more efficient.
+The primary objective of this sprint was to further develop user features so that we can have a good outline of our project that in the next sprint we can start fine tuneing certain features or details

 ## Completed Issues/User Stories